double-H-nguyen/CS50/project/README.md

 ## New Stuff I Learned During This Project
 * How to use SQLAlchemy to create and interface with a Sqlite database via Flask
 * How to modify an existing database and keep track of changes (database migration)
+* How to create a progress bar using CSS